 Certain ingredients lend themselves to summer dishes.
 Some of those are corn, tomatoes and basil.
 I have a versatile dish that combines three of the best.
-This easy summer pesto, corn, and tomatoes recipe will become a favorite.
+This easy summer pesto, corn, and tomato recipe will become a favorite.

 Now in the middle of summer, vegetables and herbs are in full growth, ready for harvesting.
 Corn and tomatoes are iconic summer vegetables.
 No herb is more prevalent in the summer than basil.
 Combine all three into one recipe and you have summer in a skillet.

 Do you love a delicious recipe that can be made in one pan?
-This one~skillet recipe is so easy to make.
+This one-skillet recipe is so easy to make.
 And, it makes a great side dish for any protein.

 Did I say that there is bacon in this summer recipe?
 Yes, and that makes it even better.